AnteroVehkaoja/tm-event-calander/README.md

 * useres can search for tournaments based on date or type of tournament eg, knockout, cup mode, time attack...
 * user can add change and delete tournaments as well as add and delete registrasions to them
 * user page can show how many tournaments a user has hosted and played in

+install flask-library:

+$ pip install flask

+$ flask run

+you can also create the database with

+$ sqlite3 database.db < schema.sql